-Easy Cheesy Stuffed Shells Pasta is a delicious main deal for the whole family.
-This recipe combines ricotta, mozzarella, and parmesan cheeses, and spinach stuffed into the shells.
-A spicy layer of Hot or Mild Italian sausage completes the meal.
-A family favorite Italian dinner! *This post may contain affiliate links.
-For more information, see my disclosure page.
+Easy Cheesy Sausage and Ricotta Stuffed Shells is a delicious main deal for the whole family.
+This recipe combines ricotta, mozzarella, and Parmesan cheeses, and spinach, if you like, stuffed into the shells.
+A spicy layer of hot or mild Italian sausage completes the meal.4 A family favorite Italian dinner!

 Hello, friends!
 I am popping in today to share these stuffed pasta shells with sausage and my love of Italian food.
 Anyone who knows me can tell you I am a major cheesehead.
 Smoked Gouda, Swiss, Sharp Cheddar, you name it and I probably love it.
 I even grate my own parmesan.
 It is much cheaper that way too!

 So, of course, delectable cheese combinations find their way into my family’s dinner as well.
 Cheese and Italian food are the most frequent combination and with good reason.
 It’s delicious!
 One of my family’s favorite suppers is my Sausage and Ricotta Stuffed Pasta Shells.
 Now I may be a cheese-head, but this dish really does need something more than just the ricotta, mozzarella, and Parmesan base.
 So I add spinach which also makes me feel good as a mom when I tell people, “Yes, my son eats spinach, no problem!”
 (We can keep the cheese part just between us.)